Hotels near Academy of Finance and Enterprise

 Which hotels near Academy of Finance and Enterprise are good for families?

 Several hotels near Academy of Finance and Enterprise are well-suited for families.
-Aloft Long Island City - Manhattan View (0.22 mi) offers suites or connecting rooms, a pool, complimentary breakfast, and on-site laundry.
-Hyatt Place Long Island City / New York City (0.3 mi) offers suites or connecting rooms, a pool, complimentary breakfast, and on-site laundry.
-EVEN Hotel Long Island City - New York by IHG (0.38 mi) offers suites or connecting rooms, complimentary breakfast, and on-site laundry.
+Aloft Long Island City - Manhattan View (0.22 mi, from $395/night), Hyatt Place Long Island City / New York City (0.3 mi, from $562/night), and Courtyard Long Island City / New York Manhattan View (0.4 mi, from $379/night) all offer suites, connecting rooms, a pool, complimentary breakfast, and on-site laundry.

 Which hotels near Academy of Finance and Enterprise are good for team or group travel?

 Several hotels near Academy of Finance and Enterprise accommodate team and group travel.
-Aloft Long Island City - Manhattan View (0.22 mi) offers meeting space, complimentary breakfast, and on-site laundry.
-Hyatt Place Long Island City / New York City (0.3 mi) offers meeting space, complimentary breakfast, and on-site laundry.
-EVEN Hotel Long Island City - New York by IHG (0.38 mi) offers meeting space, complimentary breakfast, and on-site laundry.
+Aloft Long Island City - Manhattan View (0.22 mi, from $395/night), Hyatt Place Long Island City / New York City (0.3 mi, from $562/night), and EVEN Hotel Long Island City - New York by IHG (0.38 mi, from $327/night) all offer meeting space, complimentary breakfast, and on-site laundry.

 Which hotels near Academy of Finance and Enterprise offer free breakfast?